 Hazardous voltage.
-Can shock, burn or cause death
+Can shock, burn or cause death.

-Failure to disconnect and lockout electrical power before attempting maintenance can cause shock, burns or
+Failure to disconnect and lockout electrical power before attempting maintenance can cause shock, burns or death

-Hazardous pressure personal injury or property damage
+Hazardous pressure can cause serious nersonal injury or property damage

 Failure to relieve system pressure prior to performing pump service can cause serious personal injury or property damage.
 Systems with meters will still be pressurized even after the hose is emptied